sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/209_Module_Introduction.md

 # 209. Module Introduction
 Created Sunday 7 May 2023 at 03:37 pm

 Mongoose is an ORM for MongoDB.
-Technically, Mongoose is a an Object Data Modeling (ODM), since MongoDB is not a "relational" database (the R in ORM).
+Technically, Mongoose is a an Object-Document Mapping (ODM) library, since MongoDB is not a "relational" database (the R in ORM).

 The idea is the same - focus on the app code, and not the query language and database constructs.